 - Von Hippel-Lindau disease.

 Doctors use many tests to find, or diagnose, cancer.
-They also do tests to learn if cancer has spread to another part of the body from where it started.
+They also do tests to learn if cancer has spread to other parts of the body from where the cancer originated.
 A biopsy is the only certain way to confirm a diagnosis of cancer.
 When performing a biopsy, the doctor takes a sample of tissue for testing in a laboratory.

 When a kidney cancer is suspected, a kidney imaging study is obtained.
 The initial imaging study is usually an ultrasound or CT scan.
-If cancer is suspected, the patient should be evaluated the extent of spread of stage of the cancer.
+If cancer is suspected, the patient should be evaluated to determine the extent of spread or stage of the cancer.
 Examination of both kidneys is essential to assure that one is working normally.